Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 **24th May 2015**

 * Weapons can now run chat commands on each roll.
-Courtesy of Jason H.(jjsheets on github).
+Courtesy of Jeff S.(jjsheets on github).

 **23rd May 2015**